n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 unlike "Reph", it is encoded as a separate codepoint; therefore, it is not formed by a special sequence of control characters.

-"Robat" should pass tests for consonants, even though it is classified as a combining mark in Unicode.
+"Robat" is a consonant, but it is classified as a combining mark in Unicode.
+For shaping purposes, "Robat" behaves like the "Nukta" mark found in many Indic scripts.

 The Khmer glottal-stop consonant "Qa" (`U+17A2`) carries an inherent vowel and is also capable of accepting dependent vowels (matras).
 It